weseek/mongodb-awesome-backup/README.md

 What is mongodb-awesome-backup?
 -------------------------------

-mongodb-awesome-backup is the collection of scripts which backup MongoDB databases to Amazon S3.
+mongodb-awesome-backup is the collection of scripts which backup MongoDB databases to Amazon S3 or Google Cloud Storage.

 Requirements